 The final category we scored was long-term care.
-In this area, we gave this facility an impressive grade of B. Long-term care scores in this range generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
-Once we looked at the quantity of care provided by nurses and other staff, we then looked at the facility's vaccination data.
-This nursing home vaccinated 100 percent of its patients against pneumonia.
-Vaccines are vital to keeping patients healthy.
-Finally, this place was able to limit hospitalizations.
-In fact, it had only 0 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.
+We gave this facility a B- in this category.
+In the area of long-term care, we analyze the quantity of services offered by a facility, rather than more medically-intensive services.
+Once we looked at the quantity of care provided by nurses and other staff, we next considered the facility's vaccination statistics.
+We were pleased to learn that this nursing home vaccinated 98.9899 percent of its patients for pneumonia.
+Finally, this facility was also able to limit hospitalizations.
+It had only 0 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Rating Over Time